xgmitt00-220814/Type1toUnicode/README.md

 * Glyph numbering may not be decadic, but hexadecimal.
 An example is section for font family MSTT31, near bottom of [to_unicode.json](to_unicode.json).
 Notice the hexadecimal numbers equal their Unicode code for standard ASCII characters, but start to differ from 80h (128 decadic) upwards.

 * In some fonts, glyphs names are human-readable, such as "zero", "zcaron", "epsilon" and so on.
-These should always be fixed, or at least we haven't seen any document where they weren't.
+These names are defined in [Adobe Glyph List](https://en.wikipedia.org/wiki/Adobe_Glyph_List) and theoretically, all PDF readers should recognize them.
+In other words, text from such fonts should always be copied correctly, or at least we haven't seen any document where they weren't.

 * In some PDF documents, GNs are simply numbers.
 These are usually generated arbitrarily and change file by file.
 Again, technically it would be possible to repair them, but you'd have to prepare a separate JSON file for each document.